slendrr/slendrr.github.io/_posts/2016-02-25-Design-Website-HTML5UP-Jekyll.markdown

 date:   2016-02-25 00:00:00 +0000
 categories: coding
 image: futurejekyll
-desc: My original website used a Bootstrap theme called "Off-Canvas", which appeared to be complete.
-However, the backend code was not optimized for adding and posting new content.
-This time around, I've started with the default Jekyll template and integrated the HTML5UP theme "Future Imperfect" to create a visually appealing and fully functional static website & blog.
+desc: My original website was created using Bootstrap but had poorly integrated Jekyll features.
+This time around, I've started with the default Jekyll template and integrated the HTML5UP theme "Future Imperfect".
 ---
 My original website used a Bootstrap theme called "Off-Canvas", which appeared to be complete.
 However, the backend code was not optimized for adding and posting new content.
 Here's what the old website looked like.